alephjs/alephjs.org/CONTRIBUTING.md

-# Contributing to postjs-website
+# Contributing to alephjs.org

-Welcome, and thank you for taking time in contributing to postjs-website!
+Welcome, and thank you for taking time in contributing to alephjs.org!

 ## Development Setup